carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-09-linear-regression-in-r/index.en.markdown

 ### Model the data
 For our first model we will try to predict salary from age.
 To build a regression model in R, we will use the `lm()` function.
-The `lm()` function needs two main argument.
-First, we enter a formula that is in the form of outcome ~ predictor ( outcome by predictor)[^1].
+The `lm()` function needs two main arguments.
+First, we enter a formula that is in the form of outcome ~ predictor (read outcome by predictor)[^1].
 Then, we specify the dataframe to use.
 Finally, we can obtain output from our model with the `summary()` function.

 ```r
 model <- lm(SALARY ~ AGE, data = data)